wmde/wbaas-deploy/README.md

 #### Dashboard

-minikube comes with a nice dahsboard that you can turn on with a simple command.
+minikube comes with a nice dashboard that you can turn on with a simple command.

 ```sh
 minikube --profile minikube-wbaas dashboard